nowatermelon/skyrim/FAQ.md

 ---
 ### How do I add mods myself, like NSFW content?
-Bread has most of the frameworks ready, including OStim for NSFW content.
-To add animations, simply rerun Pandora.
-If you're unsure about the load order, use LOOT to sort any new ESPs you install.
+Bread has most of the frameworks ready, including [OStim](https://www.nexusmods.com/skyrimspecialedition/mods/98163) for NSFW content.
+Check the mod description when adding animations to see if you need to rerun [Pandora](https://www.nexusmods.com/skyrimspecialedition/mods/133232).
+If you're unsure about the load order, use [LOOT](https://www.nexusmods.com/site/mods/439) to sort any new ESPs you install.

 ---
 ### How do I change the dodge hotkey?